Win-C/sharebnb-backend/checklist.md

         - ~~query for messages between two users~~
     - ~~build out upload files app / capabilities for signup~~
     - build out query endpoint for all messages for one user (inbox & outbox) (lower priority)
+    - endpoint for all listings of one user like /user/:id/listings
+    - maybe linking Listing to messages
     - set up os.environ
 - ~~Database storage / S3~~
     - ~~Create bucket sharebnb~~